blacklabel/custom_events/README.md

 We’re a Krakow-based team of data visualization experts, working closely with Highsoft and the global Highcharts community since 2010.
 Our expertise spans plugins, extensions, custom dashboards, and full-scale dataviz applications.

 Custom Events is just one of the many innovations we’ve open-sourced.
-Explore more on our [GitHub profile](https://github.com/blacklabel) or connect with us at **tech@blacklabel.net** to discuss how we can help bring your charts and dashboards to life.
+Explore more on our [GitHub profile](https://github.com/blacklabel), read insights on our [Blog](https://blacklabel.net/blog/), or connect with us at **tech@blacklabel.net** to discuss how we can help bring your charts and dashboards to life.

-👉 Learn more about us on our [website](https://blacklabel.net/highcharts/).
+➖ Learn more on our [LinkedIn page](https://www.linkedin.com/company/black-label).